UNESCO Professor Robin Coningham with students on fieldwork.

 Our MA in Archaeology is designed to prepare you for a wide range of careers in the fields of archaeology, cultural heritage management, the academic world, cultural research and journalism, as well as related careers with a cultural or heritage focus.

-In order to cover this wide range of interests the MA Archaeology is organised around four academic ‘strands’.
+In order to cover this wide range of interests the MA Archaeology is organised around six academic ‘strands’.
 These allow students to select courses in the areas that interest them, whilst allowing some flexibility to mix and match and at the same time creating a community of fellow MA and MSc students where courses in research, presentation and practical skills are shared along with discussions and events.
 This structure offers the opportunity for interdisciplinary exchange combined with specialist training in key archaeological skills and knowledge.

-The four strands are:
+The six strands are:

 The teaching is divided into core research and practical skills on the one hand, and specialist area/period-specific knowledge on the other.

 All students undertake our Research and Study Skills in Social Archaeology module, and Practical Research and Study Skills in Social Archaeology, as well as a dissertation.
-The dissertation is a key part of the course, and is an piece of independent, original research conducted under the supervision of a member of staff specialised in your selected research area.
+The dissertation is a key part of the course, and is a piece of independent, original research conducted under the supervision of a member of staff specialised in your selected research area.

-Optional modules on offer include our wide ranging Research Topics, which includes options such as Prehistoric Archaeology, Classical Archaeology, Egypt, the Near East, and Asia, Medieval Archaeology, and Environmental / Scientific Archaeology.
+Optional modules on offer include our wide-ranging Research Topics, which includes options such as Prehistoric Archaeology, Classical Archaeology, Egypt, the Near East, and Asia, Medieval Archaeology, and Environmental / Scientific Archaeology.

 Studying for an MA in archaeology at Durham really allowed me to develop my career in field archaeology.
 It taught me to work with a wide variety of evidence, including standing buildings, cartography, and historical documents as well as excavated material.
 The specialism in medieval archaeology that I developed during the MA has provided invaluable background to the excavations that I have been lucky enough to run at important places such Durham Cathedral and more recently at Auckland Castle.